 Step 2: Pinpoint your actions

-Now identify your core actions in relation to those problems.
+Now identify your core actions concerning those problems.
 The following verbs list can help you explore and determine how you’ve tackled past challenges.
 Notice how each verb indicates some problem or issue that hindered (or threatened to hinder) business performance, as opposed to more neutral/positive resume verbs like “Created,” “Enhanced,” or “Introduced.”

 • Addressed